Carer's assessment - Under the Care Act 2014

 You may get support if you are caring for someone with a mental illness.
 You can ask the local authority to assess your needs by asking for a carer’s assessment.
 The local authority can give you support and services if you have ‘eligible needs’.

 Losing someone you care about to suicide is devastating.
 There is not right or wrong way to feel.
 You will deal with the loss in your own way.
 This section looks at what support is available when someone has taken their own life.
 It also provides information about investigations that may happen.

-Going into hospital - for carers
+Going into hospital - for carers, friends and relatives

-Planning for future care and support
+Planning for the future - your relative's care and support

 This page is aimed at people who care for someone else and want to plan their support when they are no longer able to care for them.
 On this page we call the person you care for your ‘relative’, but we realise that you may not actually be related to them.